Ramsbury SurgeryTel: 01672 520366

 Wanborough SurgeryTel: 01793 790527

-If you live within our practice area you are welcome to register with us and our reception staff will be happy to guide you through the procedure.
+If you live within our practice area (please check first using the Postcode Checker on our Practice Boundary Map page) you are welcome to register with us and our reception staff will be happy to guide you through the procedure.
 Eligibility can be quickly confirmed from your address so it would help if you could provide proof by way of a recent utility bill.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.